 1. Issues that arise during due diligence

-5. Existing house doesn’t sell in time
+5. Buyer’s current home doesn’t sell in time

-Similar to a financial contingency, it’s common for buyers who are simultaneously selling a property to have a contingency in place related to the sale of their home.
-Typically, this contingency stipulates the buyer will not pay two mortgages at the same time.
+The Home Sale Contingency typically stipulates the buyer will not pay two mortgages at the same time.
 If the buyer’s home doesn’t sell within the timeline they’ve contractually outlined, they are entitled to their earnest money when they back out of the deal.

 7. Surprises in the final walkthrough